Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 Next, apply the configuration to the zone concerned.

-## Reference.
+## Reference

 Here, you will find more details on the API calls linked to the routes.
-To get a general idea of how routes work, we recommend starting off by reading the [introduction to the API](#an-introduction-to-the-api){.internal} section further up.
+To get a general idea of how routes work, we recommend starting off by reading the [An Introduction to the API](#an-introduction-to-the-api){.internal} section further up.

-### Edit routes.
+### Edit routes

 TCP and HTTP routes are configured the same way.
 Since the routes are more powerful in HTTP, this section focuses on HTTP rules and routes.
 TCP routes can be extrapolated from the information below by replacing “http” with “tcp” in each route.
-Some fields only apply to HTTP routes, and are not available in TCP.
+Some fields only apply to HTTP routes and are not available in TCP.

-#### List the routes.
+#### List the routes

 This call returns the list of ID numbers of routes defined for HTTP protocol.
-You can filter this list by frontendId.
+You can filter this list by `frontendId`.
 This call returns the routes in the order in which they will be evaluated.
 The evaluation order can be partially controlled by the weight of the route.

 > [!api]
 >